didac-crst/mockexchange-api/README.md

 So I bought my first Raspberry Pi.
 Because if I was going to burn time, I wasn’t about to burn kilowatts.
 I needed something that could run 24/7 without turning my electricity bill into a second mortgage.
-Small, quiet, efficient — like a monk with GPIO pins.
+Small, quiet, efficient — like a monk with a TPU, ready to meditate on market patterns in silence.
 It wasn’t much — but it was enough to get started.

 From there, the system began to grow — and spiral.